 Ability to communicate effectively both orally and in writing.

-- This section covers what I call the soft skills, or personality traits that the hiring manager wishes you to possess.
+- This section covers what I call the soft skills, or qualities that the hiring manager has identified as being important for the position.
 You might see things like:

 - Client Service